sourcegraph/handbook/content/direction/code-graph/index.md

 Practically, this means a few things as we think about how the Code Graph should work:

-1. We can find and index your code wherever you host it or whatever language it is written in because we fit into your existing ecosystem.
+1. Sourcegraph fits in to your existing ecosystem – wherever you host your code, whatever language it's in, or however many repos you use.
 1. By surfacing relationships (not just code itself, but data types, configution, and more) we help you build a clear, meaningful model of your software.
 1. We make this information easy to explore by revealing complexity as needed, with the most relevant information up front, easy to understand, and easy to share.